Helpico/Helpico/README.md

 I am the founder and lead developer of **"Kotya Motya"** ([www.kotamota.com](https://www.kotamota.com)), an innovative non-profit initiative by the **"Foundation for the Development of the Ukrainian Language on the Internet."**

 *   **Mission:** To support Ukrainian children (7-17) affected by war-induced trauma and educational disruption, helping them heal, learn, and reconnect with their cultural heritage.
-*   **Approach:** An interactive online platform transforming schoolwork into therapeutic, engaging games using AI-driven tools. *(Active Demo: [https://play.languageintellect.com/demo_new.html](https://play.languageintellect.com/demo_new.html))*
-*   **Impact:** Building resilience, fostering academic engagement, and strengthening Ukrainian cultural identity.
+*   **Impact:** Building mental health resilience, fostering academic engagement, and strengthening Ukrainian cultural identity.
 *   **Stage:** Built upon **three years of dedicated MVP development**, Kotya Motya is now poised for scaling and broader impact with community and partner support.

 ---